-Kylie Jenner Is Having A Baby With Boyfriend Travis Scott
+Kylie Jenner Is Reportedly Having A Baby With Boyfriend Travis Scott

 Kylie Jenner is pregnant, multiple outlets have reported.

-“This is the happiest she’s ever been,” a source told People, which also noted that Jenner is due in February.
+“This is the happiest she’s ever been,” a source told People, which also noted that the baby is due in February.

-The 20-year-old reality star and beauty magnate has been in a relationship with rapper Travis Scott since April.
+The 20-year-old reality star and beauty magnate has been dating rapper Travis Scott since April, following an on-and-off relationship with rapper Tyga.
 According to TMZ, both parents started sharing the news with friends earlier this month.

-While the announcement shocked many, it may not come as such a surprise to very observant fans ― Jenner has been posting some older photos, or recent, cropped pics, to her Instagram page.
+The pregnancy revelation arrives just before E! is scheduled to air its “Keeping Up with the Kardashians” 10th anniversary special on Sunday.
+While the reality star’s news has shocked many, it may not have come as such a surprise to very observant fans ― Jenner has been posting some older photos and cropping some more recent pics on her Instagram page.

 She’s also not the only member of the Kardashian clan who may be expecting a baby.
 Although they haven’t confirmed the widely circulating reports, Kim Kardashian and husband Kanye West are expected to welcome their third child through a surrogate, possibly just before Jenner’s due date.